tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 1. **Create** a new script `platforming_section.gd` in the `2DPlatforming/Scripts` folder
 2. **Add** the script to the `Sprite3D`, which has the `SubViewport` as a child

-Now we would like to be notified when the player enters the `Area3D`.
+We would now like to be notified when the player enters the `Area3D`.
 This can be easily done using Godot **Signals**.

 ### Godot Signals
 They are very similar to events in other programming languages.
 Any node can **connect** to a signal of another node with a given **Callable** function.
-Once the signal is fired, all the connected nodes are **notified** and the given functions are **called**.
+Once the signal is fired, all connected nodes are **notified**, and the given functions are **called**.
 You can also create your own signals, which we will do in this codelab later on.
 Let's try them out!

 ### Connecting the signal
 If you select the `Area3D`, you can switch the tab at the top of the **inspector** to the **Node** tab.

 ![](img/Area3DSignals.png)

 The `Area3D` has many signals that can be connected.
-We are interested in the signal `body_entered(body: Node3D)` since we want to detect the player entering, and our player is a `CharacterBody3D`.
+We are interested in the signal `body_entered(body: Node3D)` because we want to detect when the player enters, and our player is a `CharacterBody3D`.

 1. **Select** the `body_entered(body: Node3D)` signal
 2. **Press** the `Connect...` button on the bottom right